Information on Alcohol & Alcoholism

 Combining alcohol with other drugs can make the effects of these other drugs much stronger and more dangerous.
 Many accidental deaths have occurred after people have used alcohol combined with other drugs.
 A person shouldn’t have cannabis, tranquillizers, barbiturates, sleeping pills, or antihistamines (in cold, cough, and allergy remedies) with alcohol.

-People who drink regularly become tolerant to many of the unpleasant effects of alcohol and thus can drink more before suffering these effects.
-Yet even with increased consumption, many such drinkers don’t appear intoxicated.
 Because they continue to work and socialize reasonably well, their deteriorating physical condition may go unrecognized by others until severe damage develops – or until they are hospitalized for other reasons and suddenly experience alcohol withdrawal symptoms.

 Psychological Dependency

-Psychological dependence on alcohol may occur with regular use of even relatively moderate daily amounts.
-It may also occur in people who consume alcohol only under certain conditions, such as before and during social occasions.
 This form of dependence refers to a craving for alcohol’s psychological effects.
 Although not necessarily in amounts that produce serious intoxication.
 For psychologically dependent drinkers, the lack of alcohol makes them anxious and, in some cases, panicky.

 Long-term alcohol abuse poses various health risks, such as liver damage and an increased risk for heart disease.
 Foetal Alcohol Syndrome may result from a pregnant woman’s drinking alcohol.
 This condition causes facial abnormalities in the child, as well as growth retardation and brain damage, which often is manifested by intellectual difficulties or behavioural problems.

-Right Alcohol Rehab Centers
+Alcohol Information and the Right Rehab Centers

 When does casual consumption of alcohol turn to dependency drinking or an “out of control” drinking?
 Alcohol is the most sinister of drugs.
 There is a thin line, usually imperceptible, between social use and addictive use.